 - A. This Local Rule is adopted pursuant to Civil Code of Procedure section 367.75 and California Rule of Court, rule 3.672. - B. This Local Rule supersedes all other rules or directives promulgated by the court regarding remote appearances, including telephonic appearances. - C. The court strongly encourages remote appearances and may require remote appearances for specific hearings by its own motion.
-All courtrooms are equipped with audio visual technology to support remote appearances.

-- D. The court has two remote appearance platforms available: Zoom and CourtCall.
+All courtrooms are equipped with audio visual technology to support remote appearances. - D. The court has two remote appearance platforms available: Zoom and CourtCall.
 The Zoom platform supports both video and audio capabilities while the CourtCall platform supports audio only.
 Zoom and CourtCall can be used concurrently during proceedings.
 Fees may be applicable for appearances through CourtCall.
 Appearances through Zoom are available at no cost. - E. Remote appearances in contested hearings must be by video.
 Audio only appearances are not permitted for these hearing types. - F. Any recording, reproduction, or re-broadcasting of a court proceeding held remotely, including screenshots or other visual or audio copying of a hearing, is prohibited. - G. Participants appearing remotely will be provided the video access meeting link, the telephonic access information, or be added to the telephonic list, depending on the specific hearing type.
 The court may provide remote access information to the applicable participants by email, for those participants who have consented to email, or by telephone.
-Participants are not permitted to disclose the remote access credentials to any other person. - H. Nothing in this rule limits the discretion of the judicial officer to elect to appear inperson in the courtroom or to elect to appear remotely in the courtroom. - I. Non-Criminal Proceedings: - 1.
+Participants are not permitted to disclose the remote access credentials to any other person. - H. Nothing in this rule limits the discretion of the judicial officer to elect to appear inperson in the courtroom or to elect to appear remotely in the courtroom. - I. Remote Appearances in Non-Criminal Proceedings: - 1.
 Non-Criminal proceedings include all Civil, Small Claims, Family Law, Probate, Juvenile Delinquency1, and Juvenile Dependency matters. - 2.
 Parties requesting a remote appearance must provide notice to the court and all persons entitled to receive notice.
 The notice requirements including who must be noticed, the time deadlines for notice and required forms are set forth in California Rule of Court 3.672. - 3.
-Remote Appearances in Civil, Small Claims, Family Law, Probate, and Juvenile Delinquency: - a.
-The court will presume that parties set for a hearing in these Non-Criminal proceedings will be appearing in person unless the person participating in the hearing requests, or notifies the Court of their intention, to appear remotely, or the Court has ordered a remote appearance on its own motion, by tentative ruling, probate notes, or by Local Rule. - b.
-A remote appearance will not be permitted if the tentative ruling or probate notes posted for the hearing states that a personal appearance is required, or the court advises the person requesting to appear remotely that the judicial officer has determined that an in-person appearance is necessary to assist the determination of the hearing in question.
+Remote Appearances in Civil, Small Claims, Family Law, Probate, and Juvenile Delinquency: